-The 2015 Canadian-American-Mexican Physics Graduate Student Conference (CAM2015) will be held in Oaxaca, Oaxaca, Mexico on September 10-12, 2015.
-The conference will focus on the research done by graduate students.
-Plenary contributions from established scientists will also give the student participants exposure to ongoing research in diverse sub-fields.
-Students share the results of their research with senior scientists and international peers in their own field, as well as with those focused on other disciplines within physics.
+The 2015 Canadian-American-Mexican Physics Graduate Student Conference (CAM2015) was held in Oaxaca, Oaxaca, Mexico on September 10-12, 2015.
+The conference focused on the research done by graduate students.
+Plenary contributions from established scientists also gave student participants exposure to ongoing research in diverse sub-fields.
+Students shared the results of their research with senior scientists and international peers in their own field, as well as with those focused on other disciplines within physics.

-The aim of the CAM Conference is to provide an outstanding opportunity for students to develop professional skills, learn a broad range of physics topics, and initiate interactions across geographical borders.
-Furthermore, it will foster communication and exchange of ideas among students of various backgrounds and interests.
+The aim of CAM is to provide an outstanding opportunity for students to develop professional skills, learn a broad range of physics topics, and initiate interactions across geographical borders.
+Furthermore, the conference fosters communication and exchange of ideas among students of various backgrounds and interests.
 CAM2017 will be held in the United States, and CAM 2019 will be held in Canada.International Year of Light and Light-based Technologies (IYL 2015)

 IYL 2015 is a global initiative which will highlight to the citizens of the world the importance of light and optical technologies in their lives, for their futures, and for the development of society.
 The International Year of Light and Light-based Technologies will consist of coordinated activities in science, education and development.
 These will ensure that people of all ages and all backgrounds from all countries appreciate the central role of light as the key cross-cutting scientific discipline of the 21st century.
 More information can be found on the website of the International Year of Light and Light-based Technologies (IYL 2015)